tidyverse/tidyverse.org/content/blog/2019-11-roxygen2-7-0-0/index.markdown

 ## R6 documentation

 You can now document R6 classes!
-The basic usage is straighforward and works similarly to documenting function.
+The basic usage is straighforward and works similarly to documenting functions.
 The main difference is that methods require explicit `@description` and `@detail` tags.

 ```r